forta-network/docs/docs/attack-detector-bot.md

 - exploitation (e.g. draining funds from a contract)
 - money laundering (e.g. sending funds to tornado cash)/ post exploitation (e.g. on-chain txt messages)

-As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address/ addresses) and emits a cricial alert when:
+As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address/ addresses) and emits a cricial alert.

-1. Anomaly Detection Appoach
-    - each alert emits an anomaly score
-    - anomaly score from each base bot is mapped to an attack stage
-    - the minimum anomaly scores per attack stage are combined (multiplied) across all stages for a common cluster (a set of addresses clustered by the cluster entity bot)
-    - thresholds on the number of total alerts (3) and anomaly score (threshold of 1 * 10-7 for critical, 1 * 10-4 for low severity alerts)
-    - is not part of a FP mitigation alert
-2. Heuristic Approach utilizing highly precise alert from a subset of the base bots (currently the ML contract model bot and the attack simulation bot)
-     - a highly precise alert is emitted plus one more additional alert is emitted for a common cluster (a set of addresses clustered by the cluster entity bot)
-     - is not part of a FP mitigation alert
-3. Heuristic Approach utilizing the alert to attack stage mapping
-     - an alert is emitted in each of the 4 attack stages for a common cluster (a set of addresses clustered by the cluster entity bot)
-     - is not part of a FP mitigation alert

 As a result, the precision of this alert is quite high, but also some attacks may be missed.
 Note, in the case where attacks are missed, the broader set of detection bots deployed on Forta will still raise individual alerts that users can subscribe to.

 ## Supported Chains